jkroepke/convert-wbb-to-phpbb/README.md

     * sanitise anonymous user

 ## Upgrade to phpbb 3.2
-If want to upgrade you phpbb, you must use the provided auth help from files/phpbb32/wbb_converter.php
+If want to upgrade you phpbb 3.2.
+You have to convert your board to phpbb 3.0, then upgrade you board with the phpbb provided tools.
+After that, you must copy the files from `files/phpbb32`to your instance.

 ## convert-wbb-to-phpbb License